 - If a parent/guardian needs to change or update their daily schedule, attendance, pick-up time, or authorized pick-up persons, that communication should be provided in advance and preferably in writing.
 Communication must be made directly to the center's Coordinator and/or Director.
-Your center's dedicated email address for this purpose is set forth on the state addendum to this handbook. - We provide daily written activity reports to families with infants and toddlers in our care.
+Our Addison center's dedicated email address for this purpose is chicago@rayitoschools.org. - We provide daily written activity reports to families with infants and toddlers in our care.
 These reports will include information related to the child's food intake, elimination, sleeping patterns, and general behavior. - We will inform parents of any variations in regular procedures undertaken to meet the specific need of their child. - Our operations and administrative staff, including teachers and center Directors, are always available by appointment for a family conference or any type of special family meeting, as requested or needed.